navid-ahrary/AZ-104/terraform/README.md

 ```

 The backend is an _Azure Storage Account_ that is store the state file in a container.

-The properties of backend can be assigned:
+Ways to assign properties of the backend:

-- hard-coded in the block
+- hard-coded in its block
-- assigned in `terrafrom init -backend-config='key=value storage_account=value' ...`
+- key-value : `terrafrom init -backend-config='key=value storage_account=value' ...`
-- a key-value file in `terrafrom init -backend-config=backend-config.txt`
+- a key-value file: `terrafrom init -backend-config=backend-config.txt`

 Benefit of Storage Account: